 State and local governments can lead by example by prioritizing EVs (e.g., PHEVs, BEVs, and/or FCEVs) when making fleet purchases.
 This is truly an example of executive leadership and will serve to bolster consumer interest in an EV purchase.
-We recommend an immediate Executive Order for state fleet purchases followed by legislation with state and local government fleet requirements that provide a path to 100 percent.
+As in the letter to President Biden, you reiterate your state's commitment to lead by example via "a goal of a minimum of 25% of new light-duty state fleet purchases and leases will be zero-emission vehicles by 2025".
+We support this goal and further recommend an immediate Executive Order for state fleet purchases followed by legislation with state and local government fleet requirements that provide a path to 100 percent ZEV adoption in 2035.